 Creating initial automation scripts is one thing; maintaining and scaling them as the network evolves is another.
 Automation code needs to be managed like any other software, with version control, testing, and documentation.
 As automation efforts grow, a robust platform and governance model become essential.

 Despite these challenges, the strategic advantages of network automation make it a worthwhile endeavor.
-Careful planning, a phased approach, and a commitment to continuous learning can help organizations successfully navigate these hurdles and unlock the full potential of an automated network.
+Careful planning, a phased approach, and a commitment to continuous learning can help organizations successfully navigate these hurdles.